ninegua/tipjar/NOTES.md

 But this time I chose instead to maintain a graph of objects referencing each other directly.

 An immediate benefit is that I don't have to deal with lookup failures in my code, since there is no indirection, no reference by id, and so on.
-I felt a reief after eliminating a whole class of error handling and assertions from the code base.
+I felt a relief after eliminating a whole class of error handling and assertions from the code base.

 The downside, however, is that if I were to change an object type in a non-compatible way, upgrading the canister will fail.
-Recent versions of the [motoko] compiler can do a safety check to detect sub-type violations when upgrading stable variables But still, should such an incompatibilty arise, it will require implementing a `postupgrade` procedure to carefully migrate data from old to new.
+Recent versions of the [motoko] compiler can do a safety check to detect sub-type violations when upgrading stable variables.
+But still, should such an incompatibility arise, it will require implementing a `postupgrade` procedure to carefully migrate data from old to new.
 I had to do this a couple times, but it wasn't as bad as I had thought.

 This experiment offers a glimpse of the future: when we have orthogonal persistence, do old practices such as "data normalization" still make sense?